 But these were far from David Bowie’s first “comebacks”.
 In the late 1970s he emerged from a protracted period of self-imposed exile in Berlin where he had virtually co-opted the best elements of Kraut Rock (Kraftwerk, Tangerine Dream, Can, Amon Duul ) into a series of critically lauded if not best-selling albums Low, Lodger, Heroes, and Scary Monsters, whose influence can now be seen in full bloom in today’s wildly popular Electronica raves.

 When Bowie’s Let’s Dance emerged in Spring 1983, the seven minute title strut put David back in heavy rotation on North American rock radio where he had been MIA since his previous “comeback” to rock, 1976’s #1 seller Station to Station.
 And regarding whether David Bowie cleverly timed The Next Day to coincide with the exact 30th anniversary of Let’s Dance, his best seller in a 45 year fabled career, the answer is not nearly as important as the simple fact that he survived long enough, and was inspired to make another.

-Wrestling with the reality of living in a world without the living presence of David Bowie is rendered a whole lot easier these days as we honor him with this in-depth one-on-one conversation In the Studio to celebrate the 35th anniversary of Let’s Dance.
+Wrestling with the reality of continuing in a world without the living presence of David Bowie is rendered a whole lot easier these days as we honor him with this in-depth one-on-one conversation In the Studio to celebrate Let’s Dance.
 Shall we? –RedbeardDavid Bowie ( 2nd from left ) in New York City hangin’ with In the Studio MVP Mark Fischer ( far right ).